Daredevil Nik Wallenda completes high-wire walk across Grand Canyon

 Wallenda said before the crossing that his greatest concern was the unpredictable wind gusts that are prone to buffet the site in a remote section of the Grand Canyon's watershed on the Navajo Nation.

 Wallenda trained in his Florida hometown of Sarasota as Tropical Storm Andrea barreled ashore.
-He also used air boats to blast him with side and updrafts of 55 miles per hour.
+He also used air boats to blast him with side and updrafts of 55 miles per hour (85 kph).

 Wallenda talks about his Christian faith in his new book "Balance."